 Electric London Taxi: LEVC announces 2,500 examples sold

-London Electric Vehicle Company (LEVC) - the maker of the latest TX plug-in hybrid London Taxi - has announced production of the car has hit 2,500 examples since it began in January 2018.
+London Electric Vehicle Company (LEVC) – maker of the TX electric London Taxi – has announced production of the car has hit 2,500 examples since it began in January 2018.

 The milestone was marked with a special display on London's Trafalgar Square, while LEVC has also released a wide range of statistics about the Coventry-built TX cab's operations so far.